 The simplicity of Housing First

-Housing First is an approach or methodology for assisting homeless people to access permanent housing with support as needed.
-It is based on the idea that people need a stable and secure home before anything else such as employment, community connections or better health care.
+Housing First is based on the idea that people need a stable and secure home to end their homelessness before anything else, such as employment, community connections or better health care.
 A safe home is central to everyone’s lives.
-So, when someone has complex needs, it seems ludicrous to require them to jump through multiple hoops before they might eventually get into stable, affordable, permanent housing.
-We don’t ask this of most of our population, why do we continue to ask it of people in poverty who have additional health and support needs?
+When someone has complex needs, they too need stable, affordable, permanent housing.

 ‘Housing First’ is based on a number of elements.
 These include: